M-ID 501 - Fundamentals

 6 cr. hrs

-In this 6-week block, the students will apply basic science knowledge to explain the normal and pathological states of the urinary tract and reproductive systems and relate that knowledge to the diagnosis, treatment, and prevention of disease.
-This block includes capstone coverage of embryology in order to explain processes of human development, both normal and abnormal.
-Methods of instruction will include small-group sessions, case-based learning, E-modules, online case vignettes, and lectures with an interactive approach.
+In this block, students apply basic science knowledge to explain the normal and pathological states of the female and male genitourinary and reproductive systems, and to relate that knowledge to the diagnosis, treatment, and prevention of disease.
+This block has as its foundation the anatomy of the pelvic and perineal regions and other structures associated with reproduction, as well as the biology and endocrine regulation of reproductive processes such as gametogenesis, fertility, pregnancy, and menopause.
+These principles are being applied to the clinical understanding of pathologies of the genitourinary and reproductive systems.
+This block also includes capstone coverage of embryology to review processes of human development, both normal and abnormal.

 2 cr. hrs

-Multi-Organ Systems Block: This two-week block revisits fundamental science content as covered in the preceding organ systems blocks.
+The material covered in this block revisits fundamental science content as covered in the preceding organ systems blocks.
 The goal of this transitional block is to provide a structured review and combine high-yield material from the prior organ systems blocks through the lens of conditions related to multi-organ disease processes as preparation for USMLE Step 1.
-This block uses a case-based approach to provide students a means to apply previously encountered material in a new clinical context of complex disease processes involving multi-organ systems such as Infectious Disease, Rheumatology, and Immunology.
-The block utilizes a mixture of small group activities, large class discussions, and is comprised approximately 50% independent study time.
-Focus is placed on formative assessment garnered through liberal use USMLE-style questions.
+This block uses a case-based approach to provide students a means to apply previously encountered material in a new clinical context of complex disease processes involving multi-organ systems such as infectious disease, rheumatology, and immunology.
+Focus is placed on formative assessment garnered through the liberal use of USMLE-style questions.